Skip to main content

 No matter what upgrades you decide to tackle, you’ll want to save at least 1-2% of the purchase price of your home each year for home repairs and maintenance.
 HomeAdvisor found that in 2018 alone, the average homeowner spent more than $9,000 on home maintenance, home improvements, and emergency repairs, with one in three homeowners reporting an emergency project.

 In some cases, spending money now can help you save more money in the long run, particularly when it comes to things like structural repairs that will only cost more the longer you wait.
 As a homeowner, you can access your home equity to cover the upfront costs.
 And you can do it without adding another payment to the mix.
-Unlike loans that have monthly payments and interest, a home equity investment like Hometap allows you to access a portion of your home equity in cash now in exchange for a share of the future value of your home.
+Unlike loans that have monthly payments, a home equity investment like Hometap allows you to access a portion of your home equity in cash now in exchange for a share of the future value of your home.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.